czernika/orchid-log-viewer/README.md

 }
 ```

-`$logService` has access to methods to clear or delete file (as `clearFile($file)` and `deleteFile($file)`). `$file` variables contains basename of the log file (not the full path to it)
+`$logService` has access to methods to clear or delete file (as `clearFile($file)` and `deleteFile($file)`). `$file` variable contains basename of the log file (not the full path to it, eg 'laravel.log' and not '/var/www/html/storage/logs/laravel.log')

-> Note - no need to redirect in action - it should NOT return response
+> Note - no need to redirect in action - it should NOT return any response
-> Package handles redirects itself
+> Package handles redirects itself in order to prevent errors with selected file

 ### Other options

-In a configuration file you can disable filters - it may be useful when you're using `stack` log channel and therefore you have one file only
+In a configuration file you can disable filters completely - it may be useful when you're using `stack` log channel and therefore you have one file only

 Also you can disable registration of menu item and route completely but you have to re-register them on your own